Benzoyl Peroxide vs. Salicylic Acid: What's The Difference & Which Should You Use?

 What is benzoyl peroxide?

-- Pros: "It kills the acne-causing bacteria, P. acnes, that lives within our hair follicles, and it also helps to break up and remove dead skin cells that clog our pores," explains board-certified dermatologist Ife J. Rodney, M.D., FAAD, founding director of Eternal Dermatology + Aesthetics.
+- Pros: "It kills the bacteria, P. acnes, that lives within our hair follicles, and it also helps to break up and remove dead skin cells that clog our pores," explains board-certified dermatologist Ife J. Rodney, M.D., FAAD, founding director of Eternal Dermatology + Aesthetics.
 That means the acid can be helpful for both inflammatory acne (your angry pustules, cysts, and pimples) as well as comedonal acne (blackheads and whiteheads).

 - Cons: However, some might find benzoyl peroxide to be rather drying.
 "Skin dryness and irritation are the most common side effects," Rodney mentions.
 Especially for those with sensitive skin, you might face some burning, redness, stinging, and skin peeling.
 It makes sense: Peroxide has the ability to bleach fabrics, so it's understandable the ingredient might be too harsh for some sensitive-skinned folk.